Kessler, Tar Heels rally from 16 down to upset No. 11 FSU

+Kessler had scored 10 points in each of his last three games, then surpassed that by going 9 for 10 from the field with 14 points after halftime.
+He also had season highs of eight rebounds and four blocks for the Tar Heels (15-8, 9-5).

+“A lot of my points were just: I was in the right place at the right time,” Kessler said.
+“Had guards and everyone, bigs, just throwing the ball when I was two feet away from the basket, so props to them too.”

-Trailing 41-29 at halftime, the Tar Heels (15-8, 9-5 Atlantic Coast Conference) shot 50% after halftime.
+Trailing 41-29 at halftime, the Tar Heels shot 50% after the break.
 But more importantly, they rode Kessler’s production to better production in the paint while cutting down on the turnovers that undercut any offensive flow in the opening half.

+“I do think we showed some immaturity in the first half and showed some maturity in the second half,” Williams said.

-By the end, the Tar Heels were knocking down clinching free throws and denying comeback bids from the ACC’s top team just days after a clunker of a performance in a home loss to Marquette.
+By the end, the Tar Heels were knocking down clinching free throws and denying comeback bids from the ACC-leading Seminoles (14-4, 10-3) just days after a clunker of a performance in a home loss to Marquette.

 Kerwin Walton added 13 points for North Carolina, which made all 10 of its free throws in the final 2:15 to stay in control.

-RaiQuan Gray scored 17 points to lead the Seminoles (14-4, 10-3), who went from being in firm control to watching it slip away amid a mistake-filled second half.
+RaiQuan Gray scored 17 points for Florida State, which went from being in firm control to watching it slip away amid a mistake-filled second half.
 As North Carolina built confidence, Florida State shot just 32% after the break and committed more turnovers (12) than field goals (11).

-When it was over, the Tar Heels joined Williams at midcourt to quickly honor Williams for the milestone victory after becoming just the fourth Division I men’s coach to hit 900 wins.

-It also marked North Carolina’s first home game with fans in attendance, which came after Gov. Roy Cooper eased public-gathering restrictions earlier this week to permit indoor arenas with a capacity of at least 5,000 to bring up to 15% of that total.
-That meant North Carolina could bring around 3,200 fans in the Smith Center seating more than 21,000.
+“They did to us what normally what we’ve been doing to other people,” Seminoles coach Leonard Hamilton said.
+“They had an excellent gameplan defensively, they were extremely aggressive.
+They were so aggressive that I thought it creates indecision on some of our parts.

+“And sometimes you just got to give teams credit — it’s not as much about what you didn’t do, it’s what they did.”

 BIG PICTURE